coding-competitions/sound-bytes/README.md

 # Musical Code

 You just started work at Goofletronics™, a company that makes electronic toys and gadgets.
-The project you're working is very late in development, but you on just got a new feature request:
+The project you're working is very late in development, but you've just received a new feature request:

 >  When the device powers on, it should play an interesting sound or music.

-Unfortunately, almost used all the available ROM on chip is currently devoted to other features, so you won't be able to just store a static WAV file to play.
+Unfortunately, almost all the available ROM on chip is currently devoted to other features, so you won't be able to just store a static WAV file to play.
 You're going to have get more creative.
 Maybe you can generate sound with just a few lines of code…

 ## Challenge